Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Ketel Marte (.238 on-base percentage in past 10 games, 115 points below season-long percentage), battle starter Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Arizona Diamondbacks and Ketel Marte (.263 slugging percentage over his past 10 games, including one homer), battle starter Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Rockies.
+In his previous game he had a hitless performance (0-for-2) against the Padres.

 Ketel Marte Game Info & Props vs. the Padres